mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 The two shadows spoke again and she responded, "You have one minute to comply or your boat is sunk."

 The entire crew looked to Shinna who paused to wonder if they would really do such a thing.
 Maybe they had a way to fetch Melna after they sunk the ship.
 Her words were becoming truer with each passing minute and thi was scared of what that might mean.
-A man approached her and said, "What are you doing?
+A rather anxious member of the crew approached her and said, "What are you doing?
 Send her up!"

 "Hold on," Shinna said calmly to him, and turned to address the silhouettes once more.